ashwinjyoti-ship-it/ncpa-sound-manager/README.md

    - Search works across all fields
    - Results appear instantly
    - Clear search to see all events

+5b. **Export Events to CSV**
+   - Click "Export CSV" button (top toolbar)
+   - Select the month and year you want to export
+   - Click "Download CSV"
+   - File downloads as: `NCPA_Events_MonthName_Year.csv`
+   - Open in Excel, Google Sheets, or any spreadsheet software
+   - Perfect for:
+     - Monthly reports
+     - Backup copies
+     - Sharing with team members
+     - Data analysis

 6. **View Event Details**
    - In Calendar view, click any event card